History of Alexandria’s African American Community

 From 1965 until 1979, the building served as a Middle School.
 The property was sold, and a portion of the funds was used by the City of Alexandria to renovate and extend the Alexandria Black History Resource Center, now the Alexandria Black History Museum.
-In the early 1980s the building was demolished, but a plaque marks the location of the old school.
+In the early 1980s the old High School/Middle School building was demolished, but a plaque marks the location of the old school.

 Before the last home football game on October 29th, 1983, the stadium at T.C.
-Williams High School was dedicated as the Parker-Gray Memorial Stadium.
+Williams High School (now Alexandria High School) was dedicated as the Parker-Gray Memorial Stadium.
 The School Board’s decision to name the stadium The Parker-Gray Memorial Stadium was an acknowledgment of community pride associated with a high school that served this city well.
-A history of Parker-Gray School, published in 1976 states, "During the 1950s, the pinnacles in the evolution of Negro education in Alexandria were achieved."
+A history of Parker-Gray School, published in 1976 states, "During the 1950s, the pinnacles in the evolution of "Negro" education in Alexandria were achieved."
 Many Parker-Gray alumni have excelled in the arts, in professions, in government and military service, in athletics, and in other endeavors.

 Civil Rights: Samuel Tucker and America’s First Sit-Down Strike